The Tatami Galaxy: Novel

 The Tatami Galaxy was first published in Japanese in December 2004 as a tankōbon by Ohta Publishing; it was republished in March 2008 as a bunkoban by Kadokawa Shoten.
 The novel was published in Korean by Viche in August 2008, in traditional Chinese by China Times Publishing in December 2009, and in simplified Chinese by Shanghai People's Publishing House in August 2010.

 Morimi's 2006 novel The Night Is Short, Walk On Girl serves as a spiritual successor to Tatami Galaxy, with a shared setting and some recurring characters.
 The novel was published in English in the United States in 2019 by Yen Press.

 The Tatami Galaxy received a sequel, titled The Tatami Time Machine Blues (四畳半タイムマシンブルース, Yojōhan Taimu Mashin Burūsu), inspired by Makoto Ueda's stage play and film Summer Time Machine Blues.
 It was published in Japan on July 29, 2020.

-Both The Tatami Galaxy and The Tatami Time Machine Blues are licensed for publication in the United States by HarperCollins, and will be published in December 2022 and summer 2023, respectively.
+Both The Tatami Galaxy and The Tatami Time Machine Blues were published in the United States by HarperCollins in December 2022 and November 2023, respectively, translated by Emily Balistrieri.